stwomack/pcf-hugo-workshop/content/post/intro.md

 ##### Agenda

 Broad Agenda (We will have breaks in between sessions)

-        9:30 - 10:30: GM's Current and Desired Model of Software Delivery (3 Use Cases) -- Mano and GM Team

-        10:30 - 11:30: Pivotal (and VMWare)'s approach to GM's desired state (Fulfilment of Use Cases)- Pivotal

-        == LUNCH ==
+    9:30 - 10:30   Walkthrough the Push/Bind/Scale

+    10:30 - 11:00  Setting up Cloud Foundry / CLI and Pre-Requisites on Developer laptops

-        12:30 - 2:00: Walkthrough (and Hands on)  Push/Bind/Scale/Blue Green Deployment of Spring boot apps provided by Pivotal Cloud Foundry hosted by Pivotal
+    11:00 - 12:30  Hands on Push/Bind/Scale/Blue Green Deployment

-        2:00 - 3:00: Build Pipelines for continuous deployment, Bosh/Ops Manager walk through and discussion on CI/CD.

-        3:30 - 4:30: Lessons learned and Scoping for POC - Apps, Infrastructure vSphere, Sizing, Timelines and Project Plan
+    ==== LUNCH ====

+    1:30-4:00 : GM App Classification and hands-on push to platform

-        4:30 and beyond : Open discussion on various topics - Spring Cloud Services, Security, APM, K8, Docker Wrap Up, Q&A, Feedback
+    4:00 and beyond : Open discussion on various topics Docker, K8, Monitoring on Platform

+Goals and Outcomes:

+    Walk through App Classification and Decision tree​ for Pivotal Cloud Foundry​ Hands on experience doing rapid application deployment, consumption of services and blue-green deployments

 ##### Prerequisites